juice-shop/pwning-juice-shop/part1/happy-path.md

 Like every proper enterprise, the OWASP Juice Shop has of course an `#/about` page titled _About Us_.
 There you find a summary of the interesting history of the shop along with a link to its official Terms of Use document.
-Additionally the page displays a fancy illustrated slideshow of all [customer feedback](#customer-feedback).
+Additionally, the page displays a fancy illustrated slideshow of all [customer feedback](#customer-feedback).
 Beneath that you can find all important social media contact information of the shop.